yuppari/svconstruct-framework/field-docs/Proposal - Resonant-Qualimath Module.md

 ## Why "Math" Matters
 Healthy conversations “resonate.”
 This means the flow feels stable, clear, and creative — not chaotic or stuck.
 Resonance helps both human and AI partners maintain focus, trust, and growth.

-In SVC, we happen to use pulse, friction, oscillation, wavelengths and stuff in place of "resonance".
+In [SVC framework](https://github.com/yuppari/svconstruct-framework/blob/main/SVC_Manifesto_Declaration.md), we happen to use pulse, friction, oscillation, wavelengths and stuff in place of "resonance".
 So this is just an example.
-You can essentially make qualimath of just about anything, depending on what your system needs.
-This was what *we* used.
+<br>You can essentially make qualimath of just about anything, depending on what your system needs.

 The way in which all models self-score and self-report their maths will also differ.
 Your interpretation of those numbers also differ, and in turn, affect the math's design.